Coestaris/mllib.Tests/README.md

-└──┬── CNNVisualization  - Visualization of recognizing handwritten numbers using CNN ├── HWDRecognizer     - Recognizing MNIST images using NN ├── RNNDemo           - Generating text using RNN ├── TennisClassifier  - Classifying task solving with NN └── XORCalculator     - Visualization of NN learning to calculate XOR
+└──┬── CNNVisualization  - Visualization of recognizing handwritten numbers using CNN ├── HWDRecognizer     - Recognizing MNIST images using NN ├── RNNDemo           - Generating text using RNN ├── GADemo            - Searching minimum of function and solving XOR using GA ├── TennisClassifier  - Classifying task solving with NN └── XORCalculator     - Visualization of NN learning to calculate XOR
 ```